Sharaal/maxdome-rssfeeds/README.md

 # DragonProjects Maxdome New Movies
-App to crawl new movies of maxdome and render the assets as rss feed
+App to crawl new series and movies of maxdome and render the assets as rss feed